ios-factor/ios-factor.com/factors/config.md

 - Update web hosts or other URLs that have changed
 - Remotely disable features or hide buttons

-Without OTA updates you have to wait for about a day for app review to accept your app while risking of being rejected and delaying the release.
+Without OTA updates you have to wait for about a day for app review to accept your app.
+Every submission also adds the risk of being rejected and delaying the potentially urgent release.

 At the same time, you might want to be backwards compatible, meaning users who can't upgrade to the most recent iOS version might not be able to install any app updates at all.
+By providing certain updates OTA you can keep supporting older versions of your app.

-There are various ways to implement OTA updates
+Some potential approaches when implementing OTA updates of config:

 - Implement your own solution
 - Proprietary web services like [Firebase remote config](https://firebase.google.com/docs/remote-config/)